 You will need:

-A jar with lid (an apothecary jar works and looks best, but any jar would do.
+(an apothecary jar works and looks best, but any jar would do.
 There is even a growing trend on light bulb terrarium these days)

 Gravel